UW-Madison Box - Frequently Asked Questions (FAQ)

 Can I access my Box files offline?

 Offline file access is not a native feature for Box accounts but is possible through the use of Box Sync, an official Box app for desktop and certain mobile clients.
-Information and links to install Box Sync can be found on the following Box support page: Getting Started with Box Sync
+Information and links to install Box Sync can be found on the following Box support page: About Box Sync

 Does Box.com own or have permission to use the data I upload to my account?